 The early menopause transition begins a couple of years before menopause.
 During this time, hormone levels fluctuate, your periods become more irregular and you may start experiencing symptoms like breast tenderness, more pronounced PMS and bloatedness.

 The late menopause transition occurs a year or two before menopause, when you’re likely to completely skip periods and when symptoms may become more severe.
 You may experience hot flushes and other symptoms during this time.

 During the late menopause transition, menopause hormone therapy (MHT) can help with the management of symptoms.

 Once you’ve had no menstrual periods for 12 consecutive months, you’ve reached menopause.
 You are no longer fertile.

 The average age of menopause is 51, while the entire process can last anything from 2-8 years.

-Reviewed and updated by Dr Dr Carol Thomas MBChB (UCT) FCOG (SA) MMed (O&G) (UCT), Specialist Gynaecologist in private practice, Cape Town, Secretary South African Menopause Society and Director of the WomanSpace.
-March 2015.
+Reviewed and updated by Dr Carol Thomas MBChB (UCT) FCOG (SA) MMed (O&G) (UCT), specialist gynaecologist in private practice, Cape Town, President of the South African Menopause Society and Director of the WomanSpace and iMobiMaMa.
+March 2017.